Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

-This repository contains code examples for Raspberry Pi and Raspberry Pi Pico projects.
+This repository contains test code for Raspberry Pi and Raspberry Pi Pico projects.

-It will not be regularly updated, and it will not contain code beyond an experimental stage (no actual prototype code, barring exceptions such code will be uploaded elsewhere).
+Actual prototype code will be uploaded in other repositories.

 ![Electronic-projects-collage](https://github.com/user-attachments/assets/79c19fe2-eaf2-4b9f-8519-5c49299643e7)